I have to confess something. Maybe you’ll also relate.

-Kushinagar is the place where Lord Buddha attained nirvana, later died and is cremated here.
+Kushinagar is where Lord Buddha attained nirvana, later died, and is cremated here.
 It is a sacred place for Buddhism followers.

 What to see in Kushinagar?

-Being a sacred place for Buddhists, there are many temples and monasteries to see.
-Ramabhar Stupa, Wat Thai Chalermraj Buddhist Temple, Vietnam-Chinese Buddhist Temple, etc, are some of the top places to visit in Kushinagar.
+You can see Buddhist temples and monasteries with beautiful architecture.
+Ramabhar Stupa, Wat Thai Chalermraj Buddhist Temple, Vietnam-Chinese Buddhist Temple, etc., are some of the top places to visit in Kushinagar.

-And that was all about of our Kushinagar expedition.
-We hope you’ve enjoyed the journey and if you do have any complaints or suggestions, do use the comment box.
-We are very responsive to our visitors.
+And that was all about our Kushinagar expedition.
+We hope you’ve enjoyed the journey, and if you do have any suggestions, do use the comment box.
+Also, we’d love to hear your experiences and perspectives.

 An appeal: Please do not throw litter around.
 Use a dustbin and if you can’t find one, take the trash with you and throw it when you find one.
 Your small steps like this one can make the world clean and green.